YouTrack is always connected to a Hub service. The Hub service supports authentication, authorization, and user management.

 This indicator displays the current status of the Hub event sync routine.
 Under normal conditions, the status is Active, syncing everything.

 Here you see the current source that is used for access authorization.
 Under normal conditions, the source is Hub permission management.
+If the status reads YouTrack permission management, contact support.

 This is the URL of your Hub service.